saadzaki7/NASDAQ-SIMULATOR/cpp_parser/README.md

 ## Performance

-The parser has been thoroughly tested with real NASDAQ ITCH data.
+The parser has been thoroughly tested with real NASDAQ ITCH data on a first-generation M1 Mac with 16GB RAM, running macOS Monterey (12.4) and using the Apple clang compiler (version 13.1.6).
 Below are the performance benchmarks:

 | Test Configuration | Messages | Time (s) | CPU Usage | Throughput (msgs/sec) |
 |-------------------|----------|----------|-----------|----------------------|